MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-embedded-data-connections-in-office.md

 > [!NOTE]
 > The users that you list in the target application do not have direct access to the stored credentials.
-Instead, uses the credentials on their behalf to refresh data in data-connected workbooks that specify this target application.
+Instead, Excel Online uses the credentials on their behalf to refresh data in data-connected workbooks that specify this target application.